Italy outperforms European shares after GDP surprise

 "The first quarter results were the first chance we got to take a glimpse at execution with management able to tick all boxes ...
 At the same time, core revenues continue to perform well," HSBC analyst Jason Kepaptsoglou said in a note.

-Adding to a healthier picture, Rome and the European Commission reached a preliminary agreement on a state bailout for problem bank Monte dei Paschi di Siena (BMPS.MI).

-This contrasted with the mood in Spain, where Banco Popular (POP.MC) plunged 17.7 percent after a European watchdog warned EU officials the Spanish bank may need to be wound down if it fails to find a buyer.
+Elsewhere in the broader European banking sector, Spain's Banco Popular (POP.MC) plunged 16 percent after a top European watchdog warned European Union officials that the Spanish bank may need to be wound down if it fails to find a buyer.

-Fiat Chrysler (FCHA.MI) jumped 4.7 percent after its car sales in the U.S. exceeded expectations.

-Clinical care company Elekta (EKTAb.ST) dropped 8.1 percent after it reported a surprise drop in fourth-quarter earnings and order intake.
+Among the larger banks, Deutsche Bank (DBKGn.DE) fell 0.5 percent while Credit Agricole (CAGR.PA) was up slightly.
+Overnight, U.S. bellwethers JPMorgan and Bank of America both warned of weak trading revenues in the second quarter which pulled banking stocks sharply lower on Wall Street.

-In London, strength in large exporters helped the benchmark FTSE 100 .FTSE index inch back toward an all-time high.
+In London, strength in blue chip exporters helped the benchmark FTSE 100 .FTSE index inch back towards an all-time high.

-Inmarsat (ISA.L) gained 4.8 percent, and France's SES (SESFd.PA) and Eutelsat (ETL.PA) also rose sharply on speculation they could be takeover targets, after sources said that Softbank would let its planned $14 billion merger between satellite startup OneWeb and Intelsat collapse.
+Inmarsat (ISA.L) gained 4.8 percent and France's SES (SESFd.PA) also rose sharply on speculation they could be takeover targets following reports that Softbank would let its planned $14 billion (£10.8 billion) merger between satellite startup OneWeb and Intelsat collapse.

 Akzo Nobel (AKZO.AS) fell 1.2 percent after U.S. rival PPG Industries (PPG.N) said it would not launch a formal bid for Akzo after repeated informal offers were rejected.